ro-fdm/fcm_challenge/README.md

 connection and we use the city of destinantion of the second transport if neither of the previous options happens, we use the destination of the first tranport.

-As this are bussiness travel, I am not expecting more than one connection.

 ## Doubts
 In the case of transport if in the middle of the travel we change the day, that is reflected in some way?